Mike Johnston (Colorado politician): Statewide campaigns

-2020 U.S. Senate election

-In January 2019, Johnston entered the race for the U.S. Senate seat held by Republican Cory Gardner.
-Johnston withdrew from the race in September 2019, a few weeks after former governor John Hickenlooper entered the race.
+In January 2019, Johnston entered the 2020 U.S. Senate election for the seat held by Republican Cory Gardner.
+Johnston withdrew his candidacy in September 2019, a few weeks after former governor John Hickenlooper entered the race.
 Despite good fundraising numbers early in his campaign, Johnston cited the need for Democrats to avoid negative campaigning in the primary election as more important.
-Hickenlooper won the Democratic nomination and defeated Gardner in the general election.
+Hickenlooper later won the Democratic nomination and defeated Gardner in the general election.

+Mayor of Denver

-2023 mayoral election
+2023 election

-Johnston is running for mayor of Denver in 2023.
-A nonpartisan blanket primary is scheduled for April 4, with a runoff on June 6 if necessary.
-The winner will succeed Michael Hancock, who is term-limited.
-His campaign is endorsed by The Denver Post.
+Johnston successfully ran for mayor of Denver in 2023, succeeding Michael Hancock, who was term-limited.
+A nonpartisan blanket primary was held on April 4, where he finished in first place and former Denver Metro Chamber of Commerce CEO Kelly Brough finished in second place.
+Since no candidate received a majority of the vote, they faced each other in a June 6 runoff election, where Johnston won by a comfortable margin.
+Brough conceded the race later that night.
+His campaign was endorsed by The Denver Post and many progressive figures in the runoff, while Brough's support came from more conservative groups.